 6) Is there support?

 The follow-on issue to quality is support.
 Support ranges from having someone to fix any problems that might arise to helping you use the components properly.
 Even if the component itself is perfect, it usually has to interface to a variety of other code.
-Those modules might change either in functionality or even in their interface, and then you might need to quickly fix your code to work with the new environment, Most of us have had experiences in the past where we have received an OS patch and suddenly had one of more programs, that worked fine until that point, develop bugs or stop working altogether.
+Those modules might change either in functionality or even in their interface, and then you might need to quickly fix your code to work with the new environment.
+Most of us have had experiences in the past where we have received an OS patch and suddenly had one or more programs, that worked fine until that point, develop bugs or stop working altogether.
 It is usually incumbent on the application provider, not the OS vendor, to make the fix.

 7) What format do you need?